DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-13 Meeting Notes.md

 ## Goals for v0.7.0:

 ### Code: Hard-Focus on Combat & Enemies
+- Last week, I said I wanted some variety in the player's spells, but I didn't have time to implement that.
+There is a list of spell ideas I will be working on, though.
+-

 ### LD: Keep working on Levels
 Ideally, you should have something new by the LD meeting again so we can go through and review it.